PGCE Secondary with Humanities (iQTS)

 So choose Warwick, and give yourself the ideal start for that journey.
 Be somewhere which believes your teaching career can be as long, rewarding and enjoyable as you want it to be.
 Be somewhere that trusts you to follow a more personalised teaching path, but will be there for you wherever that path takes you.

-- At least Grade C or the new Grade 4 in GCSE English Language and Mathematics.*
+- At least Grade C or the new Grade 4 in GCSE Mathematics, or equivalent level.

 - Why choose Equivalency Testing?